A Wanted Man: Plot

-Continuation
+Background

-The novel is a sequel to Worth Dying For, despite its predecessor being The Affair which is a prequel novel.
+A Wanted Man is a sequel to Worth Dying For, despite its predecessor being The Affair which is a prequel novel.
 The following novel is Never Go Back and is a sequel, not prequel, to Worth Dying For and A Wanted Man in the series continuity, unlike The Affair.

-Response
+Child is a fan of Aston Villa Football Club; the naming of the fictional characters, FBI agents Karen Delfuenso and Julia Sorenson are hidden reference to Aston Villa players Nathan Delfouneso and Thomas Sorenson.

+Reception

 The book was a commercial success selling over a million copies worldwide and was No. 1 on many booksellers' lists for numerous weeks.
 It received mixed reviews.
 Many enjoyed the book, but thought its ending was too detailed and disagreed with its criticism of the United States' comprehensive security response to 9/11.
 The novel also criticized the CIA for being inept and lazy, while the FBI is given a far more favorable judgment.

 Janet Maslin of The New York Times gave the book a positive review.
 She notes that the first half of the story confines Reacher in a vehicle, limiting his usual size advantage and the action, while the second part is elevated by quick action and solid detective work, leading to the inevitable climatic assaults.
 Maslin is critical of some of the dialogue, not being up to the usual standard.
 She calls Sorenson one of the best female characters in the whole Reacher series and also that the villains are more ingenious than previous books.